nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 # User Guide

+## Purpose

+This document is the user guide of the SCRUMptious program.
+It is intended to provide all the necessary information to use this software on the workstations .

+In addition to this Introduction section, this manual contains four major sections:

+User's Guide, describing the functionality provided by the software, including examples of utilization.
+Reference, describing all the functions, commands and tools available to the applications and the application developers.
+Installation Guide, describing how to install and make the software ready to be used.

 ## Introduction

 SCRUMptious is a command line software for project management designed for project managers following the scrum methodology to develop it.